-Create a Wi-Fi network name (SSID) using up to 32 characters.
+For both the 2.4GHz and 5GHz segments, create a Wi-Fi network name (SSID) using up to 32 characters.

-Create a strong Wi-Fi password (between 8-63 characters).
-Your wireless clients will need to enter this password to be able to connect to your wireless network.
+Create a Wi-Fi password (between 8-63 characters).
+Your wireless clients will need to have this passphrase or key entered to be able to connect to your wireless network.